Steeroy/LaStilos/README.md

 ## We covered the following

-1. Created the menu items row
+1. Created a single product page
-2. Rendered products from the data file
-3. Created sperate product card and menu card, and used them for props from data file
+2. Created a cart using redux state
+3. Fetched data/products from backend
+4. Created a sign in page and covers a simple authantication api
+5. Created models for user, product for MongoDB